Toni Braxton: Artistry

 Braxton has been recognized for her distinctive contralto voice.
-Her voice has been called "husky, sultry, elegant and sexy."
+Her voice has been called "husky, sultry, elegant and sexy".
 Due to the huskiness of her voice, Braxton often used male singers such as Michael McDonald, Luther Vandross and Stevie Wonder as vocal style models.
 Chaka Khan and Anita Baker were two of the few female singers that she could stylize.
 Steve Huey of AllMusic cites a key to Braxton's success is the versatility of her voice, which he states as being "soulful enough for R&B audiences, but smooth enough for adult contemporary; sophisticated enough for adults, but sultry enough for younger listeners; strong enough in the face of heartbreak to appeal to women, but ravishing enough to nab the fellas."
+In 2023, Rolling Stone ranked Braxton at No. 48 on their list of the 200 Greatest Singers of All Time.

 Braxton began her career singing traditional R&B and soft rock ballads and love songs on her debut and second albums.
 However, hip-hop soul and dance music elements begun to get spun into her sound on The Heat, More Than a Woman, and Pulse.
 She also showcased her classical training while performing in Broadway plays Beauty and the Beast and Aida as well as her duet with Il Divo, "The Time of Our Lives".